evyatar9/Writeups/HackTheBox/CrossFitTwo/README.md

 ![decompile.JPG](images/decompile.JPG)

-We can see that we unable to see the function code, But of the left we can see which C library function/syscall are called, At this case It's ```puts``` function.
+We can see that we are unable to see the function code, But on the left we can see which C library functions/syscalls are called, In this case It's ```puts``` function.

 According that, We can change the variables/functions name on ```main``` function:
 ```C